 If you don't add your own source code, we'll automatically create a source code based on the subject of your email. (ex: An email with the subject "Sign the petition" will become a source code on your links labeled "sign-the-petition.")

 In addition, we tag each link with each activist's unique ID, which allows us to recognize them when they click that link.
 This means that your activists will not be asked to fill out their email or ZIP/postal code again on your Action Network action page if they click a link in your email.
+Make sure to grab the "direct link" from the action manage page so that action takers are not recognized as you.

-If you'd like us not to add things to your links (like a source code or the unique ID), you can use the no rewrite clip, or simply add
+If you'd like us not to add things to your links (like a source code or the unique ID), you can use the no-rewrite clip, or simply add

 ?no_rewrite=true on the end of your links.
 With that added, your links will come out unchanged (and we'll even remove the